shantanuspark/CRISPRVisualiztion/README.md

 # CRISPRVisualiztion
 CRISPRVisualiztion is an easy, highly interactive and intuitive way to visualize CRISPR arrays on a web page.
-It can be incorporated in any of the CRISPR tools, were CRISPR array visualization is requried.
+It can be incorporated in any of the CRISPR tools, where CRISPR array visualization is requried.

 Steps to setup CRISPRVisualiztion:
 1. Install RNAStructure from http://rna.urmc.rochester.edu/RNAstructureDownload.html